ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 - **Annotation is king**: there is no silver bullet.
 Even in the presence of a good model, you still need to finetune it with your data.
-Ideally, you'd want an annotation tool with this feature built-in or flexible enough to incorporate this mechanism.
+Ideally, you'd want an annotation tool with finetuning built-in or flexible enough to incorporate this mechanism.

 - **Make multimodal models**: whenever we understand a document, we don't just rely on the text itself.
 Instead, we take all information (position, text size, etc.) as context.
 Being able to use all these features is vital.
+A pure OCR or a pure text-based approach is suboptimal to solve this task.

 - **Always be correcting**: OCR and document layout models aren't always perfect, so it's essential to keep the human-in-the-loop to correct your